xiachun/wind/README.md

 # wind
-A go interface for wind financial terminal.
+A go wrapper of dll for python interface of wind financial terminal.